seek4science/seek/help/user-guide/programme-creation-and-management.md

 Examples are [SysMO](https://fairdomhub.org/programmes/1) and [ERASysAPP](https://fairdomhub.org/programmes/5)

-If you wish to create and manage your own Projects, you first need to create a Programme that they will fall under.
+If you wish to create and manage your own Projects, you will first need to create a Programme that they will fall under.

 ##Creating a Programme